annnhuang/annnhuang.github.io/posts/_posts/2021-01-07-bitalino-tutorial.md

 hide_last_modified: true
 ---

-Here is the [official bitalino website]:
+Here is the [official bitalino website]

 [official bitalino website]: https://www.pluxbiosignals.com/
 [emg sensor data sheet]: this document provides a general description of the use of emg, a typical shape of raw emg data, bioelectrical specifications, and a figure of the bipolar electrode placements.